This is a summary of our investigation into institutional reforms

 - STO3.
-Improving and integrating long-term governance and knowledge and expertise about existential risks within important governance organisations
+Improving and integrating long-term governance and knowledge and expertise about existential risks within important governance organizations

 Protecting and advancing the interests of all

 - STO4.
-Improving the political incentives around long-term governance to foster greater long-term thinking in important governance organisations
+Improving the political incentives around long-term governance to foster greater long-term thinking in important governance organizations

 - STO5.
 Greater political inclusion of future generations within important political institutions